rohan-paul/Awesome-JavaScript-Interviews/CSS/Chain-Selector/Child-combinator-vs-Descendant-combinator.md

 #### The main point is **>** is the **child combinator**, which means it must be the direct child of a parent element.
 #### Whereas a descendant combinator is whitespace that separates two compound selectors.

 ### A good example from production grade real-life app - to declare the styles of a parent class with ALL its direct children to have this styles.
-A blanket declaration of capture all direct childrent with the "*"
+A blanket declaration to capture all direct childrent with the "*"

 parent.component.scss